I got these two stools for $20 each on Craigslist.

 Before staining I applied a pre-wood conditioner.
 This is an important step.
 You will be tempted to skip that step but don’t.
 If you do your stain will be blotchy and yucky.
 Take it from me… it ain’t pretty.
 Then using an old t-shirt I applied a (water-based) Minwax Stain in English Chestnut.

-Meanwhile I spray painted the chair black (Canyon Black by American Accents) with this.
+Meanwhile I spray painted the chair black (Canyon Black by American Accents) with this paint sprayer.

 For those of you who asked… Yes, you have to use this paint sprayer with an air compressor.

 And I can’t stop there.
-I lightly sanded the edges with 120 grit sandpaper to get a worn look.
-Because…
+I lightly sanded the edges with 120 grit sandpaper t get a worn look.

 Hey stop peeking at my island!!
 The kitchen is 99.9% done.
 I just have to install the knobs on Monday (they sent the wrong knobs) and then you will get the big kitchen reveal.
 I can hardly wait to show you.